Updated – Originally published May 24, 2023

 Stories

 Stories are videos or pictures that a user chooses to share with all their Snapchat friends.
 Users are able to see and comment on friends’ stories as well.
-All stories disappear after 24 hours, but can be screen recorded by viewers and shared online without the creator’s consent.
+All stories disappear after a 24-hour period, but can be screen-recorded by viewers and shared online without the creator’s consent.

 Discover